Black Legacy Fund

 Continuing our legacy

 Our Black Legacy Fund, led by community volunteers, builds on the legacy of giving in Black communities in greater Grand Rapids.
 Support this cause today by contributing to Our Black Legacy Fund.
-You will have the opportunity to choose an endowed gift or non-endowed.
-Both ways of giving will help now and in the future.
+Your gift will support the fund's endowment, as well as provide resources for immediate grantmaking directed by the Black Legacy Fund committee.
+This ensures your giving will help now and in the future.
 Click here to give today.

 Give Now